cashfree/cashfree-payout-python/README.md

 The following kit contains the following functionalities:
     <ol>
-    <li> init: to initialize the sdk.
+    <li> init: to initialize the SDK.
-    <li> Benefeciary.get_bene_details: to get beneficiary details/check if a beneficiary exists.
+    <li> Beneficiary.get_bene_details: to get beneficiary details/check if a beneficiary exists.
-    <li> Benefeciary.add: to create beneficiaries.
+    <li> Beneficiary.add: to create beneficiaries.
     <li> Transfers.request_transf: to create a payout transfer.
     <li> getTransferStatus: to get payout transfer status.
     </ol>
 <br/>
-You can get more information on the python sdk [here](https://github.com/cashfree/cashfree-sdk-python).
+You can get more information on the python SDK [here](https://github.com/cashfree/cashfree-sdk-python).

 ## Build Steps

 follow the following build steps to compile the Integration kit:
   1. Download the code and cd into the directory containing the code.
-  2. install the following dependency: Cashfree's python sdk
+  2. install the following dependency: Cashfree's python SDK
   ```
   pip3 install git+https://github.com/cashfree/cashfree-sdk-python.git
   ```